open-wa/wa-decrypt-nodejs/README.md

 ## Verifying Decryption

 As of v2.0.0 of `wa-decrypt`, you are now able to verify the decryption output hash with the actual hash of the file as represented by `message.filehash`.
 You can see an example of this in `test/index.ts`.
+Please note that YOU CANNOT VERIFY THE HASH OF STICKERS, so don't even try it right now!

 ```javascript
 import crypto from 'crypto';